nicoespeon/nicoespeon.github.io/en/_posts/2014-12-07-private-methods-backbonejs.md

   This is a hot point, with a lot of debates.
 On my own experience, this is generally something which appears when you don't really know how to really set up privacy.
 Everything is public then, but you tell some methods are <em>private by intention</em>.
 </p>

 It's relatively easy to introduce privacy with the *module pattern* in fact.
 Then, my advice would be to consider everything that is exposed as public.
-If you actually want a method to be private, let's make it actually private and use the `_` prefix for code readibility.
+If you actually want a method to be private, let's make it actually private and use the `_` prefix for code readability.

 That said, projects should define and follow convention that fit their need.